ein-bandit/unity-webrtc-control/DOCS.md

 For each established connection a seperate thread is started.
 Received messages are passed from the WebRTC callbacks to the static UWCController inteface.

-For debugging and troubleshooting tips also see the [Troubleshooting](troubleshooting) section.
+For debugging and troubleshooting tips also see the [Troubleshooting][troubleshooting] section.

 From the above mentioned radioman webrtc solution, the javascript frontend implementation acted as a base for the web frontend communication mechanism.